JedWalton/awesome_ray_tracing/README.md

     +------+'      +------+       +------+       +------+      `+------+

-X, Y, Z represent every possible ray location in our 3D cartesian plane.

           ;   :   ;
        .   \_,!,_/   ,
-        `.,'     `.,'          Light rays fired in all directions like the sun!
+        `.,'     `.,'              - Like the Sun, Light rays are fired in all directions.
-         /         \               Light exists in our 3D cartesian plane.
+         /         \               - Light exists in our 3D cartesian plane.
     ~ -- : The Sun  : -- ~
          \         /
         ,'`._   _.'`.
        '   / `!` \   `
           ;   :   ;

-Updated 3D cartesian plane
+---

                  .+----------------------------------+
                .' |                                .'|